RetroDECK/ES-DE/THEMES-DEV.md

     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
+* `rotation` - type: FLOAT
+    - Angle in degrees that the static image and video should be rotated.
+Positive values will rotate clockwise, negative values will rotate counterclockwise.
+    - Default is `0`
+* `rotationOrigin` - type: NORMALIZED_PAIR
+    - Point around which the static image and video will be rotated.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `0.5 0.5`
 * `stationary` - type: STRING
     - If using slide transitions, then this property can be set to keep the element stationary during transition animations.
 This property has no effect when using instant or fade transitions.
     - `withinView` - Set element as stationary when navigating within the same view, i.e. from system to system or from gamelist to gamelist.